 Discussion

-Given that IMT is already listed as an issue of interest to all three Sectors in Resolution 57 Strengthening coordination and cooperation among the three ITU Sectors on matters of mutual interest and to the extent that Resolution 57 is modified, as a result of recommendations made in a companion contribution, to reflect current actions to improve such coordination and cooperation (e.g. the TSAG sub-Rapporteur Group on intra-ITU coordination and collaboration; the creation of the Inter-Sector Coordination Team consisting of representatives from the three Sectors; and the establishment of the Inter-Sector Coordination Task Force at the level of the ITU Secretariat), Resolution 38 no longer serves any useful purpose, and can be suppressed.
+Given that IMT is already listed as an issue of interest to all three Sectors in Resolution 57 Strengthening coordination and cooperation among the three ITU Sectors on matters of mutual interest and to the extent that Resolution 57 could be modified to reflect current actions to improve such coordination and cooperation (e.g. the TSAG sub-Rapporteur Group on intra-ITU coordination and collaboration; the creation of the Inter-Sector Coordination Team consisting of representatives from the three Sectors; and the establishment of the Inter-Sector Coordination Task Force at the level of the ITU Secretariat), Resolution 38 no longer serves any useful purpose, and can be suppressed.

 Proposal